Life Insurance Calculator

 Inheritance: life insurance doesn’t have to be a means to replace income, or cover debt.
 Perhaps you simply want to leave your children or grandchildren a lump-sum of tax-free cash.
 With life insurance, you could leave a larger inheritance than you otherwise could by simply saving money.

 Final expenses: the average funeral cost is between $7,000 and $10,000.
-Life insurance can be an affordable way to cover this cost and prevent a financial burden on your spouse or children.
+Final expense life insurance can be an affordable way to cover this cost and prevent a financial burden on your spouse or children.
 It’s common for people aged 65 and older to simply get enough coverage for funeral costs.